Are you in excruciating tooth pain? Has your tooth pain lasted for more than two days?

 Can I brush my teeth after root canal?

-After a root canal dentists encourage their patients to brush their teeth, but to be extra careful around the site of the procedure.
+Yes, you can brush your teeth.
+However, you should be extra careful around the site of the procedure.
 You can clean your teeth normally after the numbing medication used during your procedure has worn off.